-Art majors must attain a grade-point average of 2.50 in art courses in order to qualify for licensure and graduation.
+Art majors must attain grade-point averages of 2.50 for a BA in Studio, 3.0 for a BA in Art History, 2.75 for BFA in Studio or Graphic Design in art courses, in order to qualify for licensure and graduation.

 Students wishing to major in graphic design must have a minimum overall GPA of 2.75 to enroll in 2000 level graphic design courses.
-Three 2000 level courses are prerequisite for a portfolio review scheduled for the latter portion of each spring and fall semester.
-Students wishing to transfer into the graphic design program with earned credit in these courses are subject to the same review and must submit portfolio materials with application for admission into the program no later than April 1 or November 1.
+Three 2000 level courses are prerequisite for a portfolio review scheduled for the latter portion of each spring semester.
+Students wishing to transfer into the graphic design program with earned credit in these courses are subject to the same review and must submit portfolio materials with application for admission into the program no later than April 1.
 This portfolio review determines those students qualified to proceed to 3000 level graphic design courses.